ashishb/osx-and-ios-security-awesome/README.md

 1. [stronghold](https://github.com/alichtman/stronghold) - Easily configure macOS security settings from the terminal.
 1. [BlockBlock](https://objective-see.com/products/blockblock.html) - BlockBlock continually monitors common persistence locations and displays an alert whenever a persistent component is added to the OS.
 1. [Dylib Hijack Scanner](https://objective-see.com/products/dhs.html) - A Simple utility that will scan your computer for applications that are either susceptible to dylib hijacking or have been hijacked.
-1. [KextViewer](https://objective-see.com/products/kextviewr.html) - View all modules on that are loaded in the OS kernel.
+1. [KextViewer](https://objective-see.com/products/kextviewr.html) - View all modules loaded in the OS kernel.
 1. [KnockKnock](https://objective-see.com/products/knockknock.html) - See what's persistently installed on your Mac.
 1. [LinkLiar](http://halo.github.io/LinkLiar) -  Link-Layer MAC spoofing GUI for macOS.
 1. [LockDown](https://objective-see.com/products/lockdown.html) - Open-source tool for El Capitan that audits and remediates security configuration settings.
 1. [MalwareBytes](https://www.malwarebytes.com/mac-download/) - Malwarebytes crushes the growing threat of Mac malware, so you are protected and your machine keeps running silky smooth.
-1. [OverSight](https://objective-see.com/products/oversight.html) - Monitor mic and webcam, alerting you when the internal mic is activated, or whenever a process accesses the webcam.
+1. [OverSight](https://objective-see.com/products/oversight.html) - Monitor mic and webcam, alerting you when the internal mic is activated or whenever a process accesses the webcam.
 1. [RansomWhere?](https://objective-see.com/products/ransomwhere.html) - Ransomware Detection.
 1. [TaskExplorer](https://objective-see.com/products/taskexplorer.html) - Explore all processes running on your Mac with TaskExplorer.
 1. [What's Your Sign?](https://objective-see.com/products/whatsyoursign.html) - Adds menu item to Finder.app to display the cryptographic signing information for any file.
 1. [FSMonitor](http://fsmonitor.com/) - Monitor all changes in the file system.
 1. [Pareto Security](https://github.com/paretoSecurity/pareto-mac/) - A MenuBar app to automatically audit your Mac for basic security hygiene.
-1. [Mana Security](https://github.com/manasecurity/mana-security-app) - Vulnerability Management app for individuals.
-It helps to keep macOS and installed applications updated.
 1. [swiftGuard](https://github.com/Lennolium/swiftGuard) - Lightweight App that safeguards your System's USB Ports from any Unauthorized Access and performs various countermeasures.
 1. [Pareto Security](https://paretosecurity.app/) - A MenuBar app to automatically audit your Mac for basic security hygiene.
 1. [Malimite](https://github.com/LaurieWired/Malimite) - iOS and macOS Decompiler
+1. ~~[Mana Security](https://github.com/manasecurity/mana-security-app) - Vulnerability Management app for individuals.
+It helps to keep macOS and installed applications updated.~~ Looks abandoned.

 ## iOS Security